Wood Smoke Reduction Program

-EligibilityTo determine if you are eligible to utilize the woodstove exchange and receive your rebate you must meet the following requirements:
+EligibilityTo determine if you are eligible to utilize the community Wood Smoke Reduction Program and receive your rebate you must meet the following requirements:

-- Registered owner of property within the Alberni-Clayoquot Regional District (including all municipal and electoral areas)
+- Registered owner of property within the Alberni-Clayoquot Regional District (including all municipal, electoral areas, and First Nation land)

 - home on the property has a wood burning appliance that is regularly used as the home's heat source.
-For exchange to a new gas or pellet stove or an electric heat pump, the existing wood burning appliance must have been manufactured prior to 2014.
+For exchange to a new pellet stove or an electric heat pump, the existing wood burning appliance must have been manufactured prior to 2016.
 For exchange to a new wood burning appliance, the existing wood burning appliance must be non-EPA certified (manufactured prior to approximately 1994).

 - old wood stove is removed, decommissioned and recycled (ie. it cannot be re-used in a workshop or garage and the landfill must sign off on your voucher).

 - work must be done in compliance with local code requirements.

 RetailersIf you are eligible contact one of the participating retailers and they will contact the ACRD to request a voucher number.
 The retailers will help you to complete the voucher and are responsible for submitting to the regional district.
 The retailers participating in the 2023 exchange are: